Voting with a Criminal Record in Georgia

 Still unsure about your voting status?

-Georgia Justice Project is here to help -- please contact us if you have any questions regarding your voting eligibility or are having difficulty registering.
+Georgia Justice Project is here to help -- please contact us if you have any questions about your voting rights, sentence status, or have difficulty registering.

 Phone: (404) 827-0027, ext.
 248